Charles Van Doren: Later career and death

 Van Doren had refused interviews or public comment on the subject of the quiz show scandals.
 In a 1985 interview on Today—his only appearance on the program since his dismissal in 1959, promoting his book The Joy of Reading—he answered a general question on how the scandal changed his life.
 He revisited Columbia University only twice in the forty years that followed his resignation – in 1984 when his son John graduated; and in 1999 at a reunion of Columbia's Class of 1959.
 During the latter appearance, Van Doren made one allusion to the quiz scandal without mentioning it by name:

 Some of you read with me forty years ago a portion of Aristotle's Ethics, a selection of passages that describe his idea of happiness.
 You may not remember too well.
 I remember better, because, despite the abrupt caesura in my academic career that occurred in 1959, I have gone on teaching the humanities almost continually to students of all kinds and ages.
 In case you don't remember, then, I remind you that according to Aristotle happiness is not a feeling or sensation but instead is the quality of a whole life.
 The emphasis is on "whole," a life from beginning to end.
 Especially the end.
 The last part, the part you're now approaching, was for Aristotle the most important for happiness.
 It makes sense, doesn't it?

 In 2005, Van Doren joined the faculty of the University of Connecticut, Torrington; the campus was closed in 2016.
 Van Doren spent the last years of his life with his wife, Gerry, in a "small, old house" (his words) on the land his parents bought in Cornwall, Connecticut, in the 1920s.

-Van Doren died in a retirement community of natural causes in Canaan, Connecticut, on April 9, 2019, at the age of 93.
+Van Doren died in a retirement community of natural causes in Canaan, Connecticut, on April 9, 2019, at age 93.
 Herb Stempel, the opponent he defeated to win his first game of Twenty One, died on April 7, 2020, almost exactly one year after Van Doren's death, and at the same age; Stempel's death was not publicly announced until nearly two months later.